-Xerox has become more than a copier company.
-So much more that it has been transitioning to become a provider of services for corporations’ back offices by providing business process outsourcing (BPO) and document outsourcing (DO).
+Xerox has become more than a copier company -- it has been transitioning to a provider of services for corporations’ back offices by providing business process outsourcing (BPO) and document outsourcing (DO).
 Services include customer service and claims filing, infrastructure, cloud computing, application development, managed print services, and document and data management.
 In addition, it remains a leading provider of equipment, including office printers, digital printing systems, and multifunction printers and copiers.
 In January 2016 Xerox announced that it would make the distinction between BPO and DO even starker by splitting them into two independent companies.
 The split might be final by the end of 2016.

 Change in Company Type

 In splitting into two companies, Xerox is looking to streamline operations, intensify focus on each company's mission, and make better use of resources.
 The company said the split would offer clearer choices for investors.
 It expects to save $2.4 billion over three years and save $700 million on an annualized basis in 2016.
 The document technology company would have $11 billion in annual revenue and continue with document management and outsourcing.
 The business process outsourcing would bring in about $7 billion a year in managing "transaction-intensive" processes.
 The leadership and names of the new companies will be determined later.
 The split comes after a review of Xerox's operations by its board and management.

 Xerox's two main business segments account for about 97% of its sales: services (BPO and DO, 56%) and document technology (products, supplies, and related service and financing, 41%).
 The company's other, smaller business lines include wide-format systems, Global Imaging Systems (GIS) network integration, and electronic presentation systems; together they make up about 3% of sales.